isar/isar/docs/docs/recipes/data_migration.md

 ```

 :::warning
-If you have to migrate a lot of data consider using a background isolate.
-This will prevent strain on the UI thread.
+If you have to migrate a lot of data, consider using a background isolate to prevent strain on the UI thread.
 :::